Get the most out of berry-producing wild and ornamental bushes and trees, and learn how to transform them into delicious jelly and other treats.

 Looking for more berry ideas?

-Although autumn olives are not on the above list of berries, they are another tree that is widely dispersive with free berries for the picking.
-Harvest the berries, make a delicious jelly or try autumn olive thumbprint cookies, and keep fewer seeds from spreading!
+Although autumn olives are not on the above list of berries, they’re another tree that is widely dispersive with free berries for the picking.
+Harvest the berries, make a delicious autumn olive jelly or try autumn olive thumbprint cookies.
+Harvesting keeps fewer seeds from spreading!

-Mixing fruits, rather than using a single berry, will give the jelly more depth of flavor.
+Mixing fruits, rather than using a single berry, gives a jelly more depth of flavor.
 I love making a mixed berry jelly with red currants, black currants, and black raspberries.
 Divine!

-Black currants and mulberries can be dehydrated as an alternative to freezing.
+- Dehydrate black currants and mulberries as an alternative to freezing.

 Uses for Jelly